bonsairobo/MyNixOs/README.md

 The Wayland protocol is used by the `sway` compositor + tiling window manager.

+### Startup Apps

+When `sway` starts a new session, it spawns a default set of applications into specific workspaces:

+1. Spotify + Discord
+1. Firefox: "work" profile
+1. Firefox: "browsing" profile
+1. $TERM

 ## Terminal and Shell

 `wezterm` is the default terminal emulator. `fish` is the default shell.
 On